 In a restaurant with table service, the same thing works, but requires more creativity than in a fast-food joint where you order a la carte.
 Look over your restaurant’s menu and look for opportunities to upsell, and track how you do.

 Now you have an accomplishment.
-When you interview for that sales job, point out how much you increased sales after some random blog you can’t remember suggested you try to upsell every order.
+When you interview for that sales job, point out how much you increased sales after some random blog suggested you try to upsell every order.

 In retail, the same thing works.
 If you sell hardware, when someone buys a light switch, ask if they need a new unbreakable cover plate to go with it.
 Every store has things that go together.
+Sell the things that go together.
 A mantra in sales is “sell one more.”
 If you can sell one more in retail, you can do it business-to-business too.